History of retail: Antiquity

-In the Graeco-Roman world, the market primarily served the local peasantry.
-Local producers, who were generally poor, would sell small surpluses from their individual farming activities, purchase minor farm equipment and also buy a few luxuries for their homes.
-Major producers such as the great estates were sufficiently attractive for merchants to call directly at their farm-gates, obviating the producers' need to attend local markets.
-The very wealthy landowners managed their own distribution, which may have involved exporting and importing.
+In the Graeco-Roman world, markets primarily served the local peasantry and were also important centers of social life.
+Local producers, who were generally poor, would sell surplus from their farming activities, purchase minor farm equipment, and occasionally buy a few luxuries for their homes.
+Merchants often directly visited major producers such as the great estates.
+Very wealthy landowners managed their own distributions including imports and exports.
 The nature of export markets in antiquity is well documented in ancient sources and archaeological case studies.
-The Romans preferred to purchase goods from specific places: oysters from Londinium, cinnamon from a specific mountain in Arabia, and these place-based preferences stimulated trade throughout Europe and the Middle East.
-Markets were also important centers of social life.
+The Romans preferred to purchase goods from specific places: oysters from Londinium, and cinnamon from a specific mountain in Arabia.
+These location-based preferences stimulated trade throughout Europe and the Middle East.

-The rise of retailing and marketing in England and Europe has been extensively studied, but less is known about developments elsewhere.
+While the rise of retailing and marketing in England and Europe has been extensively studied, less is known about developments elsewhere.
 Nevertheless, recent research suggests that China exhibited a rich history of early retail systems.
-From as early as 200 BCE, Chinese packaging and branding were used to signal family, place names and product quality, and the use of government imposed product branding was used between 600 and 900 CE.
-Eckhart and Bengtsson have argued that during the Song Dynasty (960–1127), Chinese society developed a consumerist culture, where a high level of consumption was attainable for a wide variety of ordinary consumers rather than just the elite.
-The rise of a consumer culture led to the commercial investment in carefully managed company image, retail signage, symbolic brands, trademark protection and sophisticated brand concepts.
+From as early as 200 BCE, Chinese packaging and branding were used to signal family, place names, and product quality.
+Government-imposed product branding was also used between 600 and 900 CE.
+Eckhart and Bengtsson have argued that during the Song Dynasty (960–1127), Chinese society developed a consumerist culture, where a high level of consumption was attainable for both ordinary consumers and the elite.
+This rise in consumer culture also led to commercial investment in carefully managed company image, retail signage, symbolic brands, trademark protection and sophisticated brand concepts.

 Medieval Europe

-In Medieval England and Europe, relatively few permanent shops were to be found; instead, customers walked into the tradesman's workshops where they discussed purchasing options directly with tradesmen.
-In 13th-century London, mercers, and haberdashers were known to exist and grocers sold "miscellaneous small wares as well as spices and medicines" but fish and other perishables were sold through markets, costermongers, hucksters, peddlers or other types of itinerant vendor.
+In Medieval England and Europe, relatively few permanent shops existed.
+Instead, customers walked into the tradesman's workshops where they discussed purchasing options directly with tradesmen.
+In 13th-century London, mercers and haberdashers were known to exist and grocers sold "miscellaneous small wares as well as spices and medicines".
+Fish and other perishables were sold through markets, costermongers, hucksters, peddlers, or other types of itinerant vendor.

-In the more populous cities, a small number of shops were beginning to emerge by the 13th century.
+In the more populous cities, a small number of shops began to emerge by the 13th century.
 In Chester, a medieval covered shopping arcade represented a major innovation that attracted shoppers from many miles around.
-Known as "The Rows" this medieval shopping arcade is believed to be the first of its kind in Europe.
-Fragments of Chester's Medieval Row, which is believed to date to the mid-13th century, can still be found in Cheshire.
+Known as "The Rows", this medieval shopping arcade is believed to be the first of its kind in Europe.
+Fragments of Chester's Medieval Row, which dates to the mid-13th century, can still be found in Cheshire.
 In the 13th or 14th century, another arcade with several shops was recorded at Drapery Row in Winchester.
-The emergence of street names such as Drapery Row, Mercer's Lane and Ironmonger Lane in the medieval period suggests that permanent shops were becoming more commonplace.
+The emergence of street names such as Drapery Row, Mercer's Lane, and Ironmonger Lane in the medieval period suggests that permanent shops were becoming more commonplace.